 tage andersen // After brunch, we popped around the corner to the gallery/boutique of Tage Andersen.
 He’s a self-trained artist, sculptor, woodworker, designer, botanist and glassblower… so like, super untalented and boring.

-One of our favorite things to do with Margot is go to museums/art galleries because (as long as she’s feeling chipper), she LOVES the sensory overload.
-This phase will likely end soon now that she also loves to get out and crawl about, but it’s been a fun way to see things we probably would have skipped pre-kids in favor of day-drinking.
+One of our favorite things to do with Margot is go to museums/art galleries.
+As long as she’s feeling chipper, she LOVES the sensory overload.
+This phase will likely end soon now that she also loves to get out and crawl about.
+But it has been a fun way to see things we probably would have skipped pre-kids in favor of day-drinking.

 My oh my, how the times have changed.

 paper island // Post-brunch and gallery, we took a long, long walk all around the city before re-directing and heading to Copenhagen Street Food, where our favorite was the pulled duck burger, hands down.
 After, we wandered into Copenhagen Contemporary in search of a changing station and quiet place to feed.
 I’m not cool enough for modern art, but I really loved the layout & space here, and a few of the exhibits piqued our interest.

 nyhavn // This is the part of the city that you picture when you think of Copenhagen.
 But I was shocked to find how small it was!